We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It also has a memory function that gives you your last reading and lights up (backlit) when the reading is complete.
 Oh, and its waterproof design is made for easy cleaning.

-Considerations: The flexible tip may not really seem all that flexible, but that’s partially because it’s short.
+Considerations: The flexible tip may not seem all that flexible, but that’s partially because it’s short.
 Some people feel it becomes less and less accurate as time goes on.
 And despite being waterproof, the display in some cases may stop working well after submerging the thermometer in water.

 Key features: Want a “smart” thermometer with additional bells and whistles, like an app?
 The Bluetooth-enabled Kinsa has you covered.
 This flexible-tip thermometer takes oral, rectal, and underarm readings in 8 seconds or less.

 Bonus points: It allows you to store this information — by individual family member — in your phone.
 Why might this be helpful?
 Think doctor calls or visits, especially if you have multiple babies or kids.
-The battery works for up to 600 readings or 2 years, if used each day.
+The battery works for up to 600 readings or 2 years if used every day.
 (Pro tip: Even in our tracking culture, there’s approximately zero need to use a thermometer every day when you’re well.)

 Considerations: This thermometer works with iPhones on iOS 10 or higher and on Androids on 5.0 or above.
 The body itself is water resistant, not waterproof, so the company advises to clean it with alcohol on cotton swabs.
 Some people feel that this thermometer may be inaccurate, especially at high temperatures.
 You have to enable location services on your phone to use the app, which may feel invasive to some users.